michaelebrooker/marykarooma/content/_index.md

 #### How can I help you?
   - Advocacy
-  - Cookery skills - all styles, and especially Asian
+  - Cookery skills - all styles, and especially Asian!

 If you would like my help, then please fill in my [contact form](contact) with your name, and including your email address.